nestorrente/reactionjs/README.md

 });
 ```

-As soon as the watcher has been created, its callback is executed for the first time.
-As you can see, the callback reads all the properties from the `pokemon` object (`name`, `level` and `stats`).
-As we didn't declare a _source_ for the watcher, **every property accessed** within the callback **is considered a dependency**.
+As soon as the watcher has been created, its callback is executed for the first time in order to track its dependencies.
+As you can see, the callback reads some properties from the `pokemon` object (`name`, `level` and `stats`).
+As we didn't define the dependencies of the watcher explicitly, **every property accessed** within the callback **is considered a dependency**.
 This means that the callback will be executed every time that `name`, `level` or any of the `stats` changes.
 What if we want the callback to execute only on `level` property changes?
-We must define a _source_.
+We must define a _source_ using the `watch()` method.

 _Note: you may have noticed the `onCleanup` callback parameter.
 We will cover it in the [CleanupRegistrator](#cleanupregistrator) section._

-#### Watcher with source and callback
+#### Watcher with source and callback using watch()

 `watch()` method allows you to define a **source**, which can be a **reference** or a **callback**, in order to specify the dependencies of the watcher.